Nebukam/PCGExtendedToolkit/_sources/doc-general/pcgex-node.md

 {: .warning }

 ### Flatten Output
 Flatten the output of this node.
-On `5.3` this is an absurdly expensive operation, it's better in `5.4` and should be even faster in `5.5`.
+On `5.3` this is a very expensive operation, it's better in `5.4` and should be even faster in `5.5`.
 Flattening ensure all inherited attribute values are copied to the output, and metadata parenting/inheritance is forfeited in the process. **This is a required step to ensure attribute values are properly saved to PCG Data Assets!**

 ---
 ## Input Pruning & De-duping